ringbuffer-org/spadd/README.md

 cmake -G Xcode -B build
 ```
 ## Benchmarking
-For benchmarking the constants in PluginProcessor.h can be adjusted and the timer constructor has to be placed inside a scope together with the part of the code intended to be measured.
+Adjust the constants in PluginProcessor.h and place the timer constructor inside a scope with the code intended to be measured.

 ## Related Repositories
 This repository is based on Eyal Amir's "JUCE CMake Repo Prototype"